kee-org/www-kee-pm/content/keevault/privacy.md

 - We need your User Personal Information to create your account, and to provide the services you request, including to provide the Kee Vault service, or to respond to support requests.
 - We use your User Personal Information, specifically a pseudo-anonymous version (one-way cryptographic hash) of your email address, to identify you on Kee Vault.
-- We will use your email address to communicate with you, if you've said that's okay, **and only for the reasons you’ve said that’s okay**.
+- We will use your email address to communicate with you, if you’ve said that’s okay, **and only for the reasons you’ve said that’s okay**.
 Please see our section on [email communication](#how-we-and-others-communicate-with-you) for more information.
 - We make limited use of your User Personal Information for internal purposes, such as to maintain logs for security reasons, for training purposes, and for legal documentation.
 - We limit our use of your User Personal Information to the purposes listed in this Privacy Statement.
 If we need to use your User Personal Information for other purposes, we will ask your permission first.